U.S. flag

 Niemann-Pick disease, type A

 The phenotype of acid sphingomyelinase deficiency (ASMD) occurs along a continuum.
 Individuals with the severe early-onset form, infantile neurovisceral ASMD, were historically diagnosed with Niemann-Pick disease type A (NPD-A).
 The later-onset, chronic visceral form of ASMD is also referred to as Niemann-Pick disease type B (NPD-B).
 A phenotype with intermediate severity is also known as chronic neurovisceral ASMD (NPD-A/B).
-The most common presenting symptom in NPD-A is hepatosplenomegaly, usually detectable by age three months; over time the liver and spleen become massive in size.
+Enzyme replacement therapy (ERT) is currently FDA approved for the non-central nervous system manifestations of ASMD, regardless of type.
+As more affected individuals are treated with ERT for longer periods of time, the natural history of ASMD is likely to change.
+The most common presenting symptom in untreated NPD-A is hepatosplenomegaly, usually detectable by age three months; over time the liver and spleen become massive in size.
+Growth failure typically becomes evident by the second year of life.
 Psychomotor development progresses no further than the 12-month level, after which neurologic deterioration is relentless.
-Failure to thrive typically becomes evident by the second year of life.
-A classic cherry-red spot of the macula of the retina, which may not be present in the first few months, is eventually present in all affected children.
+This feature may not be amenable to ERT.
+A classic cherry-red spot of the macula of the retina, which may not be present in the first few months, is eventually present in all affected children, although it is unclear if ERT will have an impact on this.
 Interstitial lung disease caused by storage of sphingomyelin in pulmonary macrophages results in frequent respiratory infections and often respiratory failure.
-Most children succumb before the third year of life.
+Most untreated children succumb before the third year of life.
 NPD-B generally presents later than NPD-A, and the manifestations are less severe.
-NPD-B is characterized by progressive hepatosplenomegaly, gradual deterioration in liver and pulmonary function, osteopenia, and atherogenic lipid profile.
-No central nervous system (CNS) manifestations occur.
-Individuals with NPD-A/B have symptoms that are intermediate between NPD-A and NPD-B. The presentation in individuals with NPD-A/B varies greatly, although all are characterized by the presence of some CNS manifestations.
-Survival to adulthood can occur in individuals with NPD-B and NPD-A/B. [from GeneReviews]
+NPD-B is characterized in untreated individuals by progressive hepatosplenomegaly, gradual deterioration in liver and pulmonary function, osteopenia, and atherogenic lipid profile.
+No central nervous system manifestations occur.
+Individuals with NPD-A/B have symptoms that are intermediate between NPD-A and NPD-B. The presentation in individuals with NPD-A/B varies greatly, although all are characterized by the presence of some central nervous system manifestations.
+Survival to adulthood can occur in individuals with NPD-B and NPD-A/B, even when untreated. [from GeneReviews]

 MedGen UID: